 1. When should I start diversifying my income?

 You can start from day one!
 Affiliate marketing is a great place to begin, even with a small audience.
-As your audience grows, you can explore other options like digital products and sponsorships.
+As your audience grows, you can explore other options.

 2. Do I need a huge audience to get brand deals?

 No. Many brands are now interested in working with "micro-influencers" (creators with smaller but highly engaged audiences).
-If you have a strong connection with your niche audience, you can get brand deals even with just a few thousand followers.
+If you have a strong connection with your niche audience, you can get brand deals.

 3. Which income stream is the most profitable?

 This depends on your niche and audience.
 For some, selling a high-ticket online course is the most profitable.
-For others with a huge audience, brand deals might bring in the most money.
+For others, brand deals might bring in the most money.
 The best strategy is to have 3-4 different income streams working together.

 4. How do I manage all these different income streams?